pantheon-systems/documentation/source/content/drupal-9.md

 ## Before You Begin

-The steps in this doc require command line tools on your local machine.
-You'll also need to be logged in to your Pantheon account.
+- Log in to your Pantheon account.
 If you don't have one, [create one first](https://pantheon.io/register?docs) and familiarize yourself with the [User Dashboard](/guides/quickstart/user-dashboard) before you create a new site.

-Install [Git](/git), then follow the first three steps in the [Prerequisites section of the Build Tools guide](/guides/build-tools/create-project/#prerequisites) to install Composer and Terminus, and to create an SSH key.
+- Set up [SSH Keys](/ssh-keys) on your local computer and Pantheon account.

+- Install and configure [Git](/git) on your local computer.

 ## Create a New Drupal 9 Site with Integrated Composer